j-richey/ounce-of-rust-design-doc/source/design/documentation.rst

 when the crate is uploaded to crates.io, https://docs.rs automatically builds and hosts the crate's documentation.

+The library's source code repository ``README.md`` file contains a link to this documentation so developers can review the documentation without needing to download and build the documentation themselves.

 ..  rubric:: Related Requirements

 * :ref:`ref-detailed-library-documentation-story`